 1. Prepare your aromatics.
 Smack your kaffir lime and tear it, being carful not to remove the leaves from the stem.
 Pound your lemongrass stalk and tie it in a knot.
 Cut your galangal root into large slices.
 For the best final result you want to keep these aromatics large and easily visible (avoid chopping small), because although they are used for their aroma and flavor, they are not typically consumed with the rest of the soup.

-2. Roughly chop 2-3 chilies for an average level of spicy.
+2. Roughly chop 2-3 chilies for an average level of spice.
 You can chop the chili more finely or add more if you prefer your soup extra spicy.

 3. Cut your lime in sections by moving your knife around the core.
 This will help you remove the seeds more easily.
 You can also tilt your knife down into a bowl and use the blunt side of your knife for squeezing the lime without making it too messy.